Search references for QUANTUM CRYPTOGRAPHY. Phrases containing QUANTUM CRYPTOGRAPHY

 American physicist, information theorist, and IBM Research fellow

-quantum computation, but also in cellular automata and reversible computing.
-He discovered, with Gilles Brassard, the concept of quantum cryptography
+realm of quantum computation, but also in cellular automata and reversible computing.
+He co-developed the first practical quantum cryptography protocol

 Charles H. Bennett (physicist)